 When is the best time to start saving for a child’s education?

 Starting early, and contributing often, is key.
 The sooner you start to save, the sooner you’ll start earning interest on your money and receiving federal contributions to your RESP.

-Even if you don’t start early, it’s never too late to start.
+If you don’t start early though, it’s never too late to start.
 There’s no better time to start than today.
 By just saving as little as $5 each week, it can add up quickly and help your child in their post-secondary dreams.